GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/DEMO_DOCS/Backlog_Parity.md

 ## Outstanding Issues and Recommended Refactors

-1. **Python BDD Assertions**: `_API_TESTING_GHERKIN_/DEMOAPP004_PYTHON_PLAYWRIGHT/features/step_definitions/api_steps.py` only checks response types/strings; integrate the shared parser utilities so util/API steps assert exact UTC values and character sets.
-2. **Feature Table Coverage**: DEMOAPP004 util and API feature files include only a subset of the rows used in DEMOAPP001/003/002.
+1. **Feature Table Coverage**: DEMOAPP004 util and API feature files include only a subset of the rows used in DEMOAPP001/003/002.
 Port the full set of date and dynamic string Scenario Outlines to guarantee identical coverage.
-3. **Python Tooling Hooks**: `tooling/run_bdd.py`, `tooling/summary_renderer.py`, and `features/step_definitions/world.py` are placeholders.
+2. **Python Tooling Hooks**: `tooling/run_bdd.py`, `tooling/summary_renderer.py`, and `features/step_definitions/world.py` are placeholders.
 Finish the CLI wrapper, summary renderer, and Screenplay hook so pytest-bdd can plug into the orchestrator like the TypeScript stacks.
-4. **Batch API Warm-Up**: `.batch/RUN_ALL_APIS_AND_SWAGGER.BAT` currently launches the TypeScript and .NET APIs only.
+3. **Batch API Warm-Up**: `.batch/RUN_ALL_APIS_AND_SWAGGER.BAT` currently launches the TypeScript and .NET APIs only.
 Extend it to include the FastAPI host so all stacks are exercised during contract reviews.
-5. **README Quick-Start Drift**: Ensure all stack readmes reference the correct install commands (`pip install -e .[dev]` for Python, etc.) and remove outdated references to non-existent files (for example, `requirements.txt`).
+4. **README Quick-Start Drift**: Ensure all stack readmes reference the correct install commands (`pip install -e .[dev]` for Python, etc.) and remove outdated references to non-existent files (for example, `requirements.txt`).
-6. **C# Dynamic String Randomness**: `TokenParserAPI/utils/TokenDynamicStringParser.cs` still uses a static `Random`.
+5. **C# Dynamic String Randomness**: `TokenParserAPI/utils/TokenDynamicStringParser.cs` still uses a static `Random`.
 Replace it with a thread-safe generator to avoid collisions under load.
-7. **Contract Documentation**: `API Testing POC/DEMO_DOCS/tokenparser_api_contract.md` only lists the first three demo hosts.
+6. **Contract Documentation**: `API Testing POC/DEMO_DOCS/tokenparser_api_contract.md` only lists the first three demo hosts.
 Update it to mention the FastAPI stack so compliance checks include every runtime.

 ---